k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Must include validation logic.

 (**Solution 20.
-B: The Error Handler can catch an error and return 'true' in order to continue the flow.**).
+B: The Error Handler can catch an error and return 'true' in order to continue the flow**).

 [![img](/articles/images/Previous.png)](22_broadway_summary_exercise.md)